natcap/invest.users-guide/source/coastal_protection.rst

 Summary
 =======

 Understanding the role that nearshore habitats play in the protection of coastal communities is increasingly important in the face of a changing climate and growing development pressure.
 The InVEST Nearshore Waves model quantifies the protective benefits that natural habitats provide against erosion and inundation (flooding) in nearshore environments.
 It is composed of two sub-models: a Profile Generator and a Nearshore Wave and Erosion model.
-In the absence of local data detailing the profile of the nearshore elevations, the Profile Generator model helps users combine information about the local bathymetry and backshore to generate a 1-Dimensional (1D) cross-shore (perpendicular to the shoreline) beach profile.
+In the absence of local data detailing the profile of the nearshore elevations, the Profile Generator model helps you combine information about the local bathymetry and backshore to generate a 1-Dimensional (1D) cross-shore (perpendicular to the shoreline) beach profile.
 The Nearshore Waves and Erosion model uses the cross-shore profile (either uploaded or created using the Profile Generator) to compute summaries of nearshore wave information, and outputs the total water level at the shore, the amount of shoreline erosion , and the amount of avoided damages due to erosion (in your local currency) from a given habitat management decision that affects the amount of nearshore marine habitats (e.g., coral or oyster reefs, vegetation, sand dunes) at your site.
 This information can help coastal managers, planners, landowners and other stakeholders understand the coastal protection services provided by nearshore habitats, which can in turn inform coastal development strategies and permitting.
 The model, of course, has some limitations (see :ref:`cp-Limitations`), however, all the science that went into this model is based on well-established models that have been developed and successfully tested by various scientists at many sites, and is expected to be useful for a wide range of management decisions.
 Together with the "Tier 0" Coastal Vulnerability model, this "Tier 1" model, makes up InVEST's Coastal Protection toolbox.

 Introduction